 The aim of Part 1 of the exercise is to explore the following question:

-What capabilities of ths devices would you like to control?
+What capabilities of these devices would you like to control?

-We will ask each participant to write down post-it note the three main device capabilities that they would like to control (5 min)
+We will ask each participant to write down on post-it notes the three main device capabilities that they would like to control (5 min)

-We will invite each participant to discuss what capabilities they have selected and why.
+We will then invite each participant to discuss with each other what capabilities they have selected and why.
 (5 min)

 Part 2 (10 min)

 The aim of Part 2 is to collect ideas about how device control can be achieved using a mobile app;